Ezequiel-Valencia/EventScraper/README.md

 A project dedicated to scrapping events and posting them on different platforms for searching.
 Unbinding posted events from any single platform to help illuminate what is locally happening.

+Can be imported as a library in a python script or used directly through a docker container.

 ## Docker (Recommended Method)
 #### [Docker Image](https://hub.docker.com/repository/docker/avocadomoon/event-scraper/general)
 #### Env Variables